-As a global leader in transplantation, Mayo Clinic performs an unparalleled number of solid organ transplants and blood and bone marrow transplants.
+As a global leader in transplantation, Mayo Clinic is among the top performers of solid organ transplants and blood and bone marrow transplants.
 This large volume of transplants provides leverage that enables Mayo Clinic researchers to advance transplantation science from discovery to translational studies to collaborative clinical trials.

 Investigators in the Transplant Research Center: